-- Fencing material should be appropriate to meet its intended purpose and is subject to approval by SRA-LA. - Privacy fences are strictly prohibited.
+- Fencing material must be pre-approvedshould be appropriate to meet its intended purpose and is subject to approval by SRA-LA. - Privacy, hog-wire, and barbwire fences are strictly prohibited.
 For purposes of this section 1.2.2.1, "privacy fences" include, but are not limited to, fences that are 6' or taller, made of wood, vinyl, masonry, or other material that restricts viewing across the property/leaseback boundary. - Fencing may not extend below the conservation pool elevation of 172 feet mean sea level (msl). - Fencing shall be constructed only along or within the boundary of the permitted or leased premises.

-SRA-LA reserves the right to require relocation or removal of any fencing not in compliance with these guidelines for any reason, including but not limited to facilitating public access to the Toledo Bend Project and protecting environmental resources.
-Upon receipt of a written relocation or removal notification from SRA-LA, the permittee or lessee shall immediately relocate or remove the fencing.
+SRA-LA reserves the right to require relocation or removal of any fencing not in compliance with these guide lines for any reason, including but not limited to facilitating public access to the Toledo Bend Project and protecting environmental resources.
+Upon receipt of a written relocation or removal notification from SRA-LA, the permittee or lessee shall immediately relocate or remove the fencing at its own expense, and at no cost to SRA-LA.
 If, within thirty (30) days, lessee fails to comply with or respond, the SRA shall have the right to enforce such notification, at lessee's own expense.